* Downbeat openings for European bourses

-The New Zealand dollar was the biggest mover among major currencies, up 0.6 percent at a two-month high of $0.7029 after the country's Finance Minister Grant Robertson said he was comfortable with the currency's general trend.
+The New Zealand dollar was the biggest riser among major currencies meanwhile, up 0.6 percent at a two-month high of $0.7029 after the country's Finance Minister Grant Robertson said he was comfortable with the currency's general trend.

 MSCI's broadest index of Asia-Pacific shares outside Japan dipped 0.4 percent overnight, but clung on for a 0.8 percent gain for the week.

-Japan's Nikkei stock index finished 0.6 percent lower at its lowest in more than a week, with mobile firms extending a sell-off on concerns of increased competition after e-commerce group Rakuten said it aims to become the country's fourth wireless carrier.
-The index is down 1.1 percent for the week.
+Japan's Nikkei stock index finished 0.6 percent down at its lowest in more than a week, with mobile firms extending a sell-off on concerns of increased competition after e-commerce group Rakuten said it aims to become the country's fourth wireless carrier.
+The index was down 1.1 percent for the week.

-Big Japanese manufacturers' business confidence improved for a fifth straight quarter in the three months to December to hit an 11-year high, the Bank of Japan's quarterly tankan survey showed.
+That was despite big Japanese manufacturers' business confidence improving for a fifth straight quarter to hit an 11-year high according to the Bank of Japan's closely-followed tankan survey showed.

 "The Nikkei came off its lows in the afternoon, largely on futures-led buying," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust.
 "But regional sentiment is still fragile, which will limit its upside."

-In commodity markets, crude oil futures extended gains, after rising on Thursday as a pipeline outage in Britain continued to support prices despite forecasts showing a global crude surplus in the beginning of next year.
+In commodity markets, crude oil futures extended the previous day's gains as a pipeline outage in Britain continued to support prices despite forecasts showing a global crude surplus in the beginning of next year.

-Additional reporting by Jemima Kelly in London; editing by John Stonestreet
+Additional reporting by Jemima Kelly in London; Editing by Catherine Evans and John Stonestreet